rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 **Installation Instructions**

 Open the Extension Manager flatpak, click the `Browse` tab at the top, then type `customize clock on Lock Screen`.
-Once Extension Manager finds `customize clock on Lock Screen` click on the `Instal...` button.
+Once Extension Manager finds `customize clock on Lock Screen` click on the `Install...` button.

 ----------------------------------------------------------------